ravindranantony/citizenplus/README.md

 ### 🙏 Thank You

-By contributing, you're helping make local governments more accountable and empowering citizens globally 🌍
+By contributing, you're helping make local governments more accountable and empowering citizens globally 🌍 Created for Bolt Hackathon.

 ```